LSU New Orleans Privateers: Men's and women's tennis

-The UNO men's tennis team is currently a member of the Southland Conference as an affiliate member.
+The LSU New Orleans men's tennis team is currently a member of the Southland Conference as an affiliate member.
 The team's home venue is the University Tennis Center.

-All-Americans for the UNO tennis team include Kanga in the early 1980s and more recently, the doubles' team of Hossam Meligy and Ricardo Campos.
+All-Americans for the LSUNO tennis team include Kanga in the early 1980s and more recently, the doubles' team of Hossam Meligy and Ricardo Campos.
 Meligy and Campos received Intercollegiate Tennis Association All-American honors in 2012 at the NCAA Division II level as part of the school's intended transition.